Dharma Mahadevi

-Dharma Mahadevi (died 950), was the queen regnant of the Indian Bhauma-Kara dynasty's Kingdom of Toshala in circa 940-950.
+Dharma Mahadevi (died 950) was the queen regnant of the Indian Bhauma-Kara dynasty's Kingdom of Toshala in circa 940-950.

 She was born a princess of the Bhanj dynasty.
 She was married to Santikaradeva III.

 She succeeded queen Vakula Mahadevi, her husband's sister-in-law.
 She is known to have issued two charters, one for Angul and another for Taltali.
+According to the Taltali plate, her titles were ‘Parama-bhattarika’, ‘Maharajadhiraja’ and ‘Paramesvari’.
 Not much is known about her rule.

 She was the last ruler of the Bhauma-Kara dynasty.
 She was possibly assassinated by Yayati I of the Somavamshi dynasty, the brother of Tribhuvana Mahadevi II who had been deposed in 896; he drove the Bhanjas from the Baud-Sonepur region and then occupied the Odisha, leading to the Somavamsis taking over the administration of Tosali.